exynos-eco/enn-sdk-samples-9925/README.md

 1. If the model's inputs and outputs differ from the pre-designed Sample Application, change the `preProcess()` and `postProcess()` functions.

 ***

+### Depth Estimation In Andriod
+The "Depth Estimation in Android" sample application demonstrates the execution of a converted "[MiDaS V2](https://tfhub.dev/intel/lite-model/midas/v2_1_small/1/lite/1)" model using the ENN Framework.

+#### Functionality
+The application accepts input from either a camera feed or an image file and performs segmentation on the object within the input.
+A color representing the estimated distance is overlayed on each pixel, providing a visual representation of depth.
+Additionally, the inference time is displayed at the bottom of the application interface.

+#### Location
+The sample is located in the `enn-sdk-samples-9925/depth-estimation` directory within the [Github](https://github.com/exynos-eco/enn-sdk-samples-9925) repository.

+#### Getting Started
+To utilize this sample application, follow these steps:
+1. Download or clone the sample application from the [Github](https://github.com/exynos-eco/enn-sdk-samples-9925) repository.
+1. Open the sample application project in Android Studio.
+1. Connect the ERD Board to the computer.
+1. Run the application (using Shift + F10).
+1. Select either "Camera" or "Image" mode and provide the data for inference.

+To modify the model used in the application, follow these steps:
+1. Copy the desired model file to the `assets` directory within the project.
+1. Modify parameters in the ModelConstants.kt file to reflect the new model's specifications.
+1. If the model's inputs and outputs differ from the pre-designed Sample Application, change the `preProcess()` and `postProcess()` functions.

+***